CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 * You (the player) are a Warrior in this world, with your primary objective being to scale levels of a tower.
 	* There is a beginner / intermediate tower, both with 'epic' modes.
-* Each level is laid out differently, and can have a variety of components: monsters, captives, bombs, etc.
+* Each level is laid out differently, and can have a variety of components.
+	* Monsters, Captives, Bombs, Walls, etc.
 * Each level grants the warrior more abilities.
-	*	You get to perform one and only one action! per turn based on whatever logic you choose to define.
+	*	You get to perform one and only one action(!) per turn based on whatever logic you choose to define.
 	* More abilities lead to harder levels (e.g. more directions to move in).
-* More points are given per level based on different things: level clear speed, amount of action! used, captives rescued, etc.
+* A score is given per level based on different things: level clear speed, amount of action! used, captives rescued, etc.

 Every turn, the `play_turn` method is called in `player.rb` file - this and any other files can be used, as long as `play_turn` calls one and only one action.